STAFF

 PEGGY WALLACE, TREASURER

-Peggy has been a leader in the growth of Golden Seeds from 5 members when she joined in 2005 to one of the nation’s largest angel networks with 300 members today.
-Widely recognized for its best practices and expertise, Golden Seeds was the first angel group formed to focus on the immense opportunity of investing in women leaders with a keen focus on educating investors to join the early-stage investment asset class.
+Peggy Wallace served as Co-CEO of investment firm Golden Seeds through December 2021 and is a Managing Partner of Golden Seeds Funds.
+She was on Wall Street as a Managing Director in the Structured Finance/Financial Institutions arena giving her substantial financial and market expertise.
+Widely recognized for its best practices, expertise, and brand, Golden Seeds was the first angel group formed to focus on the immense opportunity of investing in women leaders with a keen focus on educating investors to join the early-stage investment asset class.

 ADVISORY BOARD